obophenotype/uberon-phenoscape-ext/README.txt

 The next time you open Protege it will create a catalog-v001.xml file which maps the ontology to the space on your hard-drive.
 You will have to ensure that you regularly update your local copy.

+If there is demand, we can use svn:externals to automate this linkage.

+Advanced users can also customize the version of uberon that they bring by editing catalog-v001.xml